-Design Design Category Comments Consideration Comments Rare Towards 1 in 100 AEP Very Rare Beyond 1 in 100 AEP to 1 in 2000 AEP Extreme Rarer than 1 in 2000 AEP The credible limit of extrapolation generally ranges from 1 in 100 to 1 in 5000 AEP (ARFs), sele function of st duration, and A Chapte torm area, \EP (Book 2, two parameter parabolic function (Book 8, Chapter 3, Section 6) discussion on Areal Reduction Factors Probable Maximum Precipitation (PMP) Not appl GSDM for short durations and small areas GSAM for South-East Australia region GTSM for tropical region See Book 8, Chapter 3, Section 3 for areas covered by different generalised methods PMP estimates are areal depths AEP of PMP based solely on catchment area, Book 8, Chapter 3, Section 4 Temporal Patterns Areal patterns (for bursts and complete storms) as described in Book 2, Chapter 5 . patterns for GSDM poin Both GS GTSM interme Use of a mix and general in an ensen Very Rare required to transition & GTSM-R areal r all long durations at patterns for short durations DM and GSAM/ -R patterns for ediate durations of selected at-site sed PMP patterns nble for Rare and e events may be provide a smooth across different ces of data See Table 8.3.1 for summary of temporal pattern selection Pre-burst temporal patterns may be used in conjunction with storm losses (Book 8, Chapter 3, Section 8) Spatial Patterns Regional information on design rainfall spatial patterns as described in Book 2, Chapter 4 Use either (GTSMR sp appropriate f GSDM, GSAM, or batial patterns as for the location and uration See Book 8, Chapter 3, Section 9 for discussion on need for incorporation of spatial trend See Table 8.3.2 for summary of spatial pattern selection
+Design Consideration [ Design Categ ory Comments Consideration Rare Towards 1 in 100 AEP Very Rare Beyond 1 in 100 AEP to 1 in 2000 AEP Extreme Rarer than 1 in 2000 AEP The credible limit of extrapolation generally ranges from 1 in 100 to 1 in 5000 AEP (ARFs), sele function of st duration, and A Chapte ected as a corm area, .EP ( Book 2, e r 4 ). two parameter parabolic function ( Book 8, Chapter 3, Section 6 ) discussion on Areal Reduction Factors Probable Maximum Precipitation (PMP) Not appl icable GSDM for short durations and small areas GSAM for South-East Australia region GTSM for tropical region See Book 8, Chapter 3, Section 3 for areas covered by different generalised methods PMP estimates are areal depths AEP of PMP based solely on catchment area, Book 8, Chapter 3, Section 4 Temporal Patterns Areal patterns (for bursts and complete storms) as described in Book 2, Chapter 5 .
+GSAM &amp; patterns for patterns for operations of a point of the second seco & GTSM-R areal r all long durations at patterns for short durations GDM and GSAM/ -R patterns for ediate durations of selected at-site sed PMP patterns nble for Rare and e events may be provide a smooth across different ces of data See Table 8.3.1 for summary of temporal pattern selection Pre-burst temporal patterns may be used in conjunction with storm losses (Book 8, Chapter 3, Section 8) Spatial Patterns Regional information on design rainfall spatial patterns as described in Book 2, Chapter 4 Use either ( GTSMR sp appropriate f d GSDM, GSAM, or patial patterns as for the location and uration See Book 8.
+Chapter 3, Section 9 for discussion on need for incorporation of spatial trend See Table 8.3.2 for summary of spatial pattern selection